zj6882917/aakinshin.net/en/_posts/dotnet/stopwatch.md

 00007ffe6d895707  ret
 ```

 An important fact about the fast algorithm (`ntdll!RtlQueryPerformanceCounter+0x14`): it directly calls `rdtsc` without any syscalls.
-It allows to achieve low latency for simple situations (when we really can use TSC without any troubles).
+It allows achieving low latency for simple situations (when we really can use TSC without any troubles).

 Another interesting fact: `QPC` use shifted value of `rdtsc`: after it puts full value of the counter in `rdx`, it performs `shr rdx,cl` (where `cl` typically equals to `0xA`).
 Thus, one `QPC` tick is 1024 `rdtsc` ticks.